About Art Layers

 Art layers give you the possibility to divide the artwork in your drawing on different layers.
 For example, you can separate the outline and colour fill on two art layers, similar to 1950s traditional cell animation.
 These art layers are contained within a single drawing

-Toon Boom Harmony drawings include
+Toon Boom Harmony Advanced drawings include two layers in Advanced Art mode.

 Each layer can be used for separate hand-drawn animation tasks, letting you organize your work and facilitate creation and revision.